KornelWitkowski/Voice-analyzer/README.md

 # Voice-analyzer
 The app processes voice recorded with a microphone in the real-time.
-It draws oscyllograms, spectrogram, allows signal filtering with the FIR filters and modulate frequency.
+It draws oscyllograms, spectrograms, allows signal filtering with the FIR filters and modulates frequency.

 ## Examples